 Swami Kriyananda became a disciple of Paramhansa Yogananda on September 12, 1948.
-Here is a special anniversary message from Nayaswamis Jyotish and Devi honoring Swamiji’s Spiritual Birthday:
+Here is a special anniversary message from Nayaswami Jyotish and Nayaswami Devi honoring Swamiji’s Spiritual Birthday:

 Swami Kriyananda Meets his Guru: